 ’A Room for London’ by David Kohn and Fiona Banner

-The worst thing we can say about David Kohn and Fiona Banner’s ’A Room for London’ is that far too few people will be able to experience it.
-The duo’s collaboration with Alain de Botton’s Living Architecture and Artangel, with the vital assistance of the Southbank Centre, takes the form of a colonial riverboat stranded atop the concrete, Thames-side Queen Elizabeth Hall and has a mysterious ghostly presence.
-The sudden sight of a stubby-bowed, top-heavy little tramp steamer indulges London’s ability to conjure up the unexpected.
+The worst thing we can say about David Kohn (opens in new tab) and Fiona Banner's (opens in new tab) 'A Room for London' (opens in new tab) is that far too few people will be able to experience it.
+The duo's collaboration with Alain de Botton's (opens in new tab) Living Architecture (opens in new tab) and Artangel (opens in new tab), with the vital assistance of the Southbank Centre (opens in new tab), takes the form of a colonial riverboat stranded atop the concrete, Thames-side Queen Elizabeth Hall and has a mysterious ghostly presence.
+The sudden sight of a stubby-bowed, top-heavy little tramp steamer indulges London's ability to conjure up the unexpected.

 Yet this is no static sculpture.
 The first signs of life you'll see are the wind turbines spinning furiously atop the 'mast'.
 Look closer, though, and you might notice some movement within.
 The installation was designed to be occupied - hotel room as art - and from July, two guests each night will bed down in this strange otherworld, hoisted up high above the river.